keithalewis/papers/um_slides.md

 ## Mapping Finance to Math

-* Black-Scholes/Merton showed how to value a option.
+* Black-Scholes/Merton showed how to value an option.

 * The latter two won Nobel prizes for that _assuming continuous hedging_.